SmartControllerJS/Coin-Chaser/Documentation/timelog.md

 * *3 hours* Tried multiplayer with SmartController library.
 Still issue with importing SmartController library, debugging did not help.
 Might be issues with some other packages called by the library.

 ### 1 Dec 2021
-* *0.5 hours* Messaged supervisor about unwell family member and possible slow progree over this week.
+* *0.5 hours* Messaged supervisor about unwell family member and possible slow progress over this week.

 ## Week 12